profiseedev/kubernetes/AWS-EKS-CLI/README.md

 ```

 #### Step 3: Configure TLS Ingress
-Create an Ingress resource that uses the Let's Encrypt issuer to obtain a TLS certificate.
+Create an Ingress resource that uses the Let's Encrypt issuer to obtain a TLS certificate (or download the file from the repository).
 Make sure to replace yourdomain.com and my-service with your actual domain and service name:
 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress